 Finally, it may be a good idea to bring a Form I-485 Supplement J to your green card interview.
 Even if you submitted one prior to your interview, it cannot hurt to have another confirmation that you still have that job offer.
 Further, since USCIS offers no visibility into the interfiling process, there is no good way to ensure they have the Supplement J on file – so bringing it with you to the interview and physically handing the papers to the USCIS officer deciding your case is only to your benefit.

-As always, Sam Shihab & Associates is here to help you navigate the complex waters of immigration rules.
+As always, Shihab Burke, LLC, Attorneys At Law is here to help you navigate the complex waters of immigration rules.
 Whether you are seeking to file a new I-485 Supplement J with an interfiling request or to apply for an adjustment of status with a Supplement J, you need the help of a qualified Columbus immigration lawyer.
-At Sam Shihab & Associates, our team of skilled immigration lawyers provides legal representation to clients throughout the United States.
+At Shihab Burke, LLC, Attorneys At Law, our team of skilled immigration lawyers provides legal representation to clients throughout the United States.

 While our law firm represents clients nationwide, we have office locations in Columbus and Dublin, Ohio, and Michigan, and Texas.
 Do not risk a denial of your petition by acting without the assistance of a Columbus immigration lawyer.
 Contact our office today by calling (866) 665-0001 or by completing an online form.